run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ### NVIDIA Prerequisites

-See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia) requirements.
+See Run:ai Cluster prerequisites [installing NVIDIA dependencies in OpenShift](./preparations.md#install-nvidia-dependencies).

 The Run:ai control plane, when installed without a Run:ai cluster, does not require the NVIDIA prerequisites.